rust-lang/reference/src/items/implementations.md

   - No [uncovered type] parameters `P1..=Pn` may appear in `T0..Ti` (excluding `Ti`)

-We only restrict the appearance of *uncovered* type parameters.
-Once again, it is important to note that for the purposes of coherence, [fundamental types] are special.
+Only the appearance of *uncovered* type parameters is restricted.
+Note that for the purposes of coherence, [fundamental types] are special.
 The `T` in `Box<T>` is not considered covered, and `Box<LocalType>` is considered local.